 Under the arena floor, there’s a two-level labyrinth that connected the rooms where the gladiators stayed to the cells where wild beasts were kept.
 The labyrinth contained large and complex machines that moved these big animals from their cages to the arena floor.

 Some parts of the underground structure were destroyed by earthquakes.
-However, you can still visit this spot with the help of a tour guide.

 Previously, it was possible to visit the third tier and up for a special fee.
 However, the upper tiers of the Colosseum are temporarily closed for restoration.
-So you can’t access these tiers even if you have a full experience ticket.
+So, you can’t access these tiers even if you have a full experience ticket.

 Colosseum night tours

 Between late March and October, you can visit the amphitheater after dark.
 This experience is only available as a guided tour, so you won’t be able to visit on your own or use a City Pass.

 These visits feel quite exclusive because you get to experience the Colosseum from a different perspective.
 And while the Roman Forum and Palatine Hill aren’t included, you will be able to visit the underground area as a part of the experience.

 These night visits aren’t included in your Roma city pass or any other membership that makes you eligible for a visit to the Colosseum.

 7. Don’t miss the Roman Forum and Palatine Hill.